neticdk/k8s-workshop/simple-kubernetes/README.md

 $  kubectl get rs
 ```

-Looking at the output from abovve you can see that:
+Looking at the output from above you can see that:
 ```console
 NAME                   DESIRED   CURRENT   READY   AGE hello-app-xxyyynnncd      1         1         1     7m